Disassembly provides more flexibility around your manufacturing/assembling processes. It works by allowing you to reverse the assembly process.

 Where can I view Disassembly transactions?

-You can view them in the Production Enquiry and Transaction Enquiry pages.
+You can view them on the Production Enquiry and Transaction Enquiry pages.